netadair/metadair2/README.md

 * Flash firmware, eg using with NodeMCU-PyFlasher
 * Reboot, let Lua initialize the flash
 * Change the `config.lua` to contain your SSID and password.
-If access the meter via D0 only, you could change the default RS232 parameters to D0 like
+If access to the meter is planned primarily with D0 only, you could change the default RS232 parameters to D0 like to not always change the parameters inline with each request.
   ```
   UART_BAUD = 300
   UART_BITS = 7